Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Square
 Cost: 9 MP
 Damage: x2 (Physical)
 Description: An unfocused barrage of projectiles covering a small area.
-This can represent sustained submachine gun fire, a grenade, launching flechettes from a clockwork device, and the like.
+This can represent sustained sub-machine gun fire, a grenade, launching flechettes from a clockwork device, and the like.

 ------------
 # Chapter 6: Skills